ENQUIRE: Why ENQUIRE failed

 Berners-Lee came back to CERN in 1984 and intensively used his own system.
 He realized that most of the time coordinating the project was to keep information up to date.
 He recognized that a system similar to ENQUIRE was needed, "but accessible to everybody."
-There was a need that people be able to create cards independent of others and to link to other cards without updating the linked card.
+There was a need that people be able to create cards independently of others and to link to other cards without updating the linked card.
 This idea is the big difference and the cornerstone to the World Wide Web.
 Berners-Lee didn't make ENQUIRE suitable for other persons to use the system successfully, and in other CERN divisions there were similar situations to the division he was in.
 Another problem was that external links, for example to existing databases, weren't allowed, and that the system wasn't powerful enough to handle enough connections to the database.

 Further development stopped because Berners-Lee gave the ENQUIRE disc to Robert Cailliau, who had been working under Brian Carpenter before he left CERN.
 Carpenter suspects that the disc was reused for other purposes since nobody was later available to do further work on ENQUIRE.
+The source code of ENQUIRE is lost, although a user's manual for it survives.

 Technical

 The application ran on terminal with plaintext 24x80.

 The first version was able to hyperlink between files.

 ENQUIRE was written in the Pascal programming language and implemented on a Norsk Data NORD-10 under SINTRAN III, and version 2 was later ported to MS-DOS and to VAX/VMS.
+The nature of ENQUIRE has been misunderstood by some to erroneously conclude that the World Wide Web was "developed on a Norsk Data machine".